Skip to content

 11EruditeLow-pressure brain trainingDaily question gamesYesMedium

-The search intent supports a use-case split.
-In Ahrefs US data checked on April 29, 2026, “best trivia apps” had KD 2 and a traffic potential of 800.
-“Trivia apps for groups” had KD 12.
-“Best quiz apps” had KD 36.
-One page needs to answer the head term, then serve group, friend, free, and study intent.
+The search intent behind these queries is splintered.
+Ahrefs US data, checked on July 5, 2026, shows “best trivia apps” at KD 42 with a traffic potential of 900, while “trivia apps for groups” sits at KD 16 and “best quiz apps” jumps to KD 55, and all three SERPs now carry an AI Overview.
+So one page has to answer the head term and still serve the group, friend, free, and study searches underneath it.

 SERP gap: Ahrefs showed Reddit, Quora, app-store pages, and low-backlink listicles in the top 10 for “best trivia apps.”
 Current store evidence and a clean decision table beat another generic top-10 list.
 Verdict: LearnClash is the best starting point if you care about learning and competition.
 Use the rest of this guide to pick the exception.